-Appendix 3: Stage 1 Record of meeting with class teacher and parent/carers
+Appendix 4: Stage 1 Record of meeting with class teacher and parent/carers

 Child's name:

 Stage 1: Class teacher

-The class teacher will arrange a formal meeting v with parent/carer, with agreement of the Phase
+The class teacher will arrange a formal meeting v

 Leader, to discuss how best to support the child i n school and how parents can support their child

 at home.

 Date:

 Briefly outline the reasons for the meeting.
 Introductions

-The purpose of this meeting is and are here e to work together to support xxx .
+The purpose of this meeting is and are here e to work together to support yyy

+The purpose of this incoming is and are nerv s to work together to support xxx.

-Outcome of formal meeting with parents/care
+Outcome of formal meeting with parents/care rs:

 How best to support the child (Child's, parent/o

+Home School

+Decimal automorphism

+Desired outcomes agreed Home School

 nome School

-Desired outcomes agreed

-Home School

 Agreed review date:

 Attended by (name and signature):

 Child:

 Parent(s)/carer(s):

 Class teacher:

 Review meeting

 Date:

 What's working well?
+Sahaal

 Home School

 What are the challenges?

 Home School

+Agree boot way to a propert abild

-Agree best way to support child
+Agree best way to support child Home School

-Home School
+nome School

 Attended by (name and signature):

 Child:

 Parent(s)/carer(s):

 Class teacher:

-Glass teacher.

-Appendix 4: Stage 2 Record of meeting with Year Group Leader and parent/carers
+Appendix 5: Stage 2 Record of meeting with Year Group Leader and parent/carers

 Child's name:

 Stage 2: Year Group Leader

 The Year Group Leader will arrange a formal meeting

-Leader, to discuss how best to support the child in school and how parents can support their child at
+Leader, to discuss how best to support the child in sc hool and how parents can support their child at

 home.

-Date:

-Briefly outline the reasons for the meeting.
+Date: Briefly outline the reasons for the meeting.

-Introductions als to not be a to a constant
+Introductions

 The purpose of this meeting is and are here to work together to support xxx.

+, p. p

 Outcome of formal meeting with parents/carers:

-How best to support the child (Child's, parent/carer rs' school's point of view)
+How best to support the child (Child's, parent/care

 Desired Outcomes Actions (child, school, home)

 • •

 • •

-•

 • •

 Agreed review date:

 Attended by (name and signature):

 Child:

 Parent(s)/carer(s):

 Class teacher:

 Year Group Leader: